Climate change and G20

 12% |

-56% (up 5% since January) agree that climate change is happening and is caused by human activity and 34% (down 5%) believe that we may just be witnessing a normal fluctuation in the earth’s climate.
-This is the largest gap recorded between these figures since this question was first asked in 2009.
+57% (up 1% since June) agree that climate change is happening and is caused by human activity and 29% (down 1%) believe that we may just be witnessing a normal fluctuation in the earth’s climate.
+This is the highest level of belief in climate change recorded in Essential polls – and the lowest level of disbelief.

 Total |